Tap above to listen to an audio narration of this station’s content.

 Oatman Gift Shack and Jackass Junction was the location of a mining office, a restaurant and once an ice cream parlor.
 The Ice Cream Parlor was ordered shut down because it was such a gossip center.
 In the 1930’s this was the location of an open air dance pavilion.

 Across the street is The Ore House, former location of The Oatman Ice House.
 Underneath The Ore House are the remains of the ice house machinery.
 The story goes that the ice house was knocked down and the equipment covered over with whatever could be found to fill in the space after the fire chief got tired of putting out small fires caused by that machinery.
 The original Oatman Ice House burned down in the fire of 1921.

 The burros of this region originated in the Saharan deserts of North Africa so they are at home in the Arizona desert.
-Not so long ago, the ancestors of the Oatman herd were used in the mines as pack animals as well as pack animal and best friend to the backcountry prospector.
+Not so long ago, the ancestors of the Oatman herd were used in the mines as pack animals, as well as best friends to the backcountry prospectors.
 There are estimated to be over 3000 burros in the hills around Oatman, The Black Mountains.
 The Bureau of Land Management is a federal agency who manages all aspects of the burro herds.

 MAP OF OATMAN FROM 1916

 “OATMAN SCAVENGER HUNT” – Take a photo of yourself in front of any of the spots mentioned in this tour (or what is currently standing there), and email them to email@example.com and we will post them on our sites.
 Thank you for visiting and learning about our town.